orientechnologies/orientdb-docs/Tutorial-Run-the-studio.md

 ## Connecting to Studio

 By default, there are no additional steps that you need to take to start OrientDB Studio.
-When you launch the Server, whether through the startup script `server.sh` or as a system daemon, the Studio web interface opens automatically with it.
+When you launch the Server, whether through the start-up script `server.sh` or as a system daemon, the Studio web interface opens automatically with it.

 <pre>
 $ <code class="lang-sh userinput">firefox http://localhost:2480</code>